-Earlier this year, my colleague from Belgium Usman Azim provided some great insights on the application of robotic process automation (RPA) in his blog, “Seven tips for executives considering robotic process automation.”
-As an RPA practitioner here in the US, I’d like to expand on Usman’s thoughts with a three-part blog series from a practitioner’s perspective.
-This first post is about the importance of having an enterprise automation strategy, especially for US federal government.
+Earlier this year, we shared some insights on the application of robotic process automation (RPA) in our blog, “Seven tips for executives considering robotic process automation.”
+As an RPA practitioner here in the U.S., I’d like to expand on those thoughts with a three-part blog series from a practitioner’s perspective.
+This first post is about the importance of having an enterprise automation strategy, especially for the U.S. federal government.

 While organizations should start small with RPA, as Usman advised, it is critical to do so in the context of an enterprise vision and plan.
 While small RPA implementations focused on discrete business challenges promise value in terms of freeing up resources for higher-value work and increasing accuracy in repetitive processes, federal agencies must take a more strategic view toward RPA implementation.